 There is an opportunity for interested students to be involved in the School Choir.
-This is open to children from Year 4 - 6, COVID restrictions allowing.
+This is open to children from Year 4 - 6.
 There is an expectation that those joining the choir attend practice before school and special events which they enter